MacBook Pro Battery Life Off The Charts Versus Other Laptop Brands

 Battery test reveals MacBook Pro is the only brand that’s giving you the right numbers, hence value for your money.

 Apple MacBooks have always been the standard for battery life.
-This writer has met many other writers, as well, who would prefer an Apple Macbook over any other laptop brand solely for its battery life, which comes in handy when you’re on a deadline, working during a rather long layover flight with no electric sockets in sight.
+Many writers would prefer an Apple MacBook over any other laptop brand solely for its battery life, which comes in handy when you’re on a deadline, working during a rather long layover or flight with no electric sockets in sight.

-Which? tested 8 Acer laptops, 3 Apple MacBook Pro laptops, 8 Asus laptops, 10 Dell laptops, 12 HP laptops, 20 Lenovo laptops, and 6 Toshiba laptops to compare whether manufacturers’ claims of how long their laptop’s life is matches how long users actually get to use the laptop before reaching for that plug.
+Which? tested 8 Acer laptops, 3 Apple MacBook Pro laptops, 8 Asus laptops, 10 Dell laptops, 12 HP laptops, 20 Lenovo laptops, and 6 Toshiba laptops to compare whether manufacturers’ claims of how long their laptop’s life matches how long users actually get to use the laptop before reaching for that plug.

-Each laptop was subjected to three tests, testing the laptop’s battery life from full charge to zero charge, over normal laptop tasks as watching films and continually browsing the internet over wi-fi.
+Each laptop was subjected to three tests, testing the laptop’s battery life from full charge to zero charge over normal laptop tasks as watching films and continually browsing the internet over Wi-Fi.
 And the results that Which? has arrived at were surprisingly depressing, except for the one—the Apple MacBook Pro.

 According to their tests, only the Apple MacBook Pro could deliver the times it has advertised.
 The Apple MacBook Pro 13-inch promises a 10-hour performance with a full charge and surprisingly, after the tests, Which? was even able to extract at least 12 hours of battery life from a single full charge on a MacBook Pro 13.